-In her teaching, Eliza explores the interstices between the intellectual and social history of the Middle Ages, including courses on the History of Western Medicine from Greek Antiquity to the Italian Renaissance; the Norman Conquests of England, S. Italy & Sicily; the Middle Ages; the Age of Crusades; Sexuality & Gender in Medieval Europe; and the Byzantine Empire.
-She is planning new courses on the theme of History and Manuscripts, which takes a cultural and palaeographical approach, and on Medieval Italy.
+In her teaching, Glaze explores the interstices between the intellectual and social history of the Middle Ages, including courses on the History of Western Medicine from Greek Antiquity to the Italian Renaissance; the Norman Conquests of England, S. Italy & Sicily; the Middle Ages; the Age of Crusades; Sexuality & Gender in Medieval Europe; Manuscripts & Archives; and the Byzantine Empire.

-Specializing in the creation of new knowledge through medieval Latin manuscript studies, Eliza's research explores the processes by which medical knowledge was transmitted from the ancient Mediterranean into Western Europe via classroom experiences and textual media.
-Her ultimate interest is two-fold: to recover and identify the transmission and medieval interpretations of specialized material from the Mediterranean world, and to explore the social aspects of medical thought and practice manifest in surviving codices.
+Specializing in the articulation of new knowledge based upon the evidence of medieval Latin medical manuscripts and healthscapes, Eliza's research explores the processes by which medical knowledge was transmitted from the ancient Mediterranean into Western Europe via classroom experiences, textual media and contextualized practices.
+Her ultimate interest is two-fold: to recover and identify the transmission, interpretations and use of specialized material from the Mediterranean world, and to explore the social aspects of medical thought and practice manifest in surviving codices.

-Current projects include editing and analyzing the 11th century "Passionarius/ Liber Nosematon/ Book of Diseases" by Gariopontus of Salerno, which survives in dozens of glossed manuscripts.
-Her edition and analysis will be published by SISMEL, the Society for the Study of Medieval Latin, as part of the 'Edizione Nazionale La Scuola Medica Salernitana'.
-Eliza is working also on three related articles exploring the impact of the Norman Conquest on Salernitan medicine, on the integration of Byzantine, Latin and Arabic 'materia medica' into southern Italian therapeutic manuals, and on manuscript evidence for the use of thermal mineral baths in the medieval Mezzogiorno.
-Her most recent manuscript discovery, a hitherto unidentified fragment of the Passionarius in the British Library, is featured here: http://www.british-library.uk/catalogues/illuminatedmanuscripts/record.asp?MSID=18889&CollID=8&NStart=5966 (Part 1).
+Current projects include publishing her monograph analysis of medical knowledge and textual transmission from late antiquity through the year 1200, and critically editing and analyzing the origins and influence of the 11th century "Passionarius/ Liber Nosematon/ Book of Diseases" by Gariopontus of Salerno, which survives in dozens of glossed manuscripts.
+Eliza is working also on a series of related articles exploring the impact of the Norman Conquest on Salernitan medicine, on the integration of Byzantine, Latin and Arabic 'materia medica' into southern Italian therapeutic manuals, and on manuscript evidence for the use of thermal mineral baths in the medieval Mezzogiorno.